 Figure 2-7 Overall View of the WebLogic Diagnostics Framework

 Description of "Figure 2-7 Overall View of the WebLogic Diagnostics Framework"

 Oracle WebLogic Server supports multitenancy, which provides a sharable infrastructure for use by multiple organizations.
 These organizations are a conceptual grouping of your own choosing, which you can think of as tenants.
 Tenants have access to domain partitions, which provide an isolated slice of the domain’s configuration and runtime infrastructure.

-WebLogic Server Multitenant domain partitions, resource groups, resource group templates, and virtual targets are deprecated in WebLogic Server 184.108.40.206.0 and will be removed in the next release.
+WebLogic Server Multitenant domain partitions, resource groups, resource group templates, virtual targets, and Resource Consumption Management (RCM) are deprecated in WebLogic Server 22.214.171.124.0 and will be removed in the next release.